One of the best parts of being a freelance writer is how many different writing career paths are available to you.

 Because you can follow your own schedule, only take on work that you want, and do your writing from anywhere, it’s one of the most versatile money-making ventures out there.

 Part-time writing is great for those who want to keep their day jobs, for those who spend the bulk of their time caring for kids or elderly relatives, and for those who have other interests that occupy their time.

-Most retirees have plenty of spunk in their step and a ton of energy left to share with the world… Many would love to have extra money coming in, but they want to have fun doing it — not to mention do it on their own time, on their own terms.
+Most retirees have plenty of spunk in their step and a ton of energy left to share with the world.
+Many would love to have extra money coming in, but they want to have fun doing it — not to mention do it on their own time, on their own terms.

-Enter paid writing…
+Enter freelance writing…

 We’ve seen loads of successful retirees supplement their pensions through writing, and many have an arsenal of professional experience and wisdom to leverage as they move forward.